 Summer is quickly coming to a close, but you still have time for a few last flings.
 How about hitting a fun-filled county fair or country festival?
-There are lots of fantastic annual fests at this time of year, like the Dutchess County Fair, the New York Renaissance Faire and the New York State Fair, most a short drive (or train or bus ride) from New York City.
-There are even three county fairs right here in NYC!
+There are lots of fantastic annual fests at this time of year, like the Dutchess County Fair, the Columbia County Fair and the New York State Fair, many a short drive (or train or bus ride) from New York City and Westchester.
+There are even three county fairs right in NYC!

-Fairs in Upstate New York and Long Island
+Fairs in Upstate New York & Long Island

 Dutchess County Fair – Rhinebeck, NY